Christmas Lights Gingerbread Snack Cake

 Can I use something else besides activated charcoal?

 Yes, if you don’t have food grade activated charcoal, you can use cocoa to color the Christmas lights string.
 It will just be a brown instead of black.
+You could also use green or blue spirulina for a colored strand.

 Does this cake need to be refrigerated?